ahallais/yPost/README.md

 # Usenet Poster

-## Untested Yet done with Vibe Coding
+Disclaimer: This was done with Vibe Coding.
+I'm not familiar with Go, so I relied entirely on vibe coding here.
+Any feedback or improvements are welcome!

 A powerful, feature-rich command-line tool for posting files to Usenet newsgroups with comprehensive encoding, splitting, and recovery features.